Quantum-Accelerators/raspa_ase/docs/examples.md

 2. You do not need to specify the box number.
 It will be determined automatically based on the order in which the components are listed.
 We define the box parameters as a dictionary to be provided to the `boxes` keyword argument.

+3. `True` and `False` will be automatically translated to "Yes" and "No", respectively.

-3. You do not need to specify the component number.
+4. You do not need to specify the component number.
 It will be determined automatically based on the order in which the components are listed.
 We define the component parameters as a dictionary to be provided to the `components` keyword argument.

-4. The remaining force field parameters (i.e. all those beyond the box, component, and framework parameters) are to be specified as a dictionary to be provided to the `parameters` keyword argument.
+5. The remaining force field parameters (i.e. all those beyond the box, component, and framework parameters) are to be specified as a dictionary to be provided to the `parameters` keyword argument.

 ## Example 2: Monte Carlo of CO2 in a Box and N2 in Another Box